Industrial Social Services

 The Brazilian Industrial Social Services (Serviço Social da Indústria, SESI in Portuguese) is a private Brazilian not-for-profit institution that operates throughout the country.
-It was set up on July 1, 1946 stating its aim to be "promoting social welfare, cultural development and improving the lives of workers and their families and the communities they live in".
+It was set up on July 1, 1946 stating its aim to be "promoting education, social welfare, health and cultural development to improve the lives of workers, their families and the communities they live in".

 Paulo Freire worked in SESI in Pernambuco from 1947 to 1958.
 During that time in SESI he served first as Director of the Division of Public Relations, Education, and Culture, and then as superintendent.

 Role

 The roles of SESI and the National Industrial Apprenticeships Association(SENAI) were set out in Acts 4.048, of 22 January 1942, 4.936, of 7 November 1942, 6.246, of 5 February 1944 and 9.403, of 25 June 1946.
 According to those bills, the roles referred to are owed by industrial establishments classified as such by the National Confederation of Industry (CNI), along the lines that they are required to pay a monthly contribution for the funding of social work among industrial workers and their dependents for the setting up and maintenance of training schools.